doxakis/WelcomePage/README.md

 # A fully customized dashboard.
-Define custom and organize your view.
+Organize your views.

 You can:
-- Add new widget and define the frame source.
+- Add new widgets and define the iframe source.
-- Resize the frame as you want.
+- Resize the iframe as you want.
-- Place it where it make sense to you.
+- Place it where it makes sense to you.
 - Define as many dashboards as you wish.
 - A simple import / export allow you to share all your configuration easily with your friends.